mrotaru/decode/README.md

 Output of `--help` below.

 ```
+decode v.1.0.2

+  Apply simple heuristics to a string, detecting various common encodings.
+The
+  attempted decodings are, in order: URL, base64 and JWT.
+When a string seems
+  to match an encoding, it is decoded and the result is passed ('piped') to the
+  next encoding processor.
+The result of the last successfull decoding is printed
+  as the output.

 Functional Options

   All of these are boolean and can be negated by prefixing with "no-"; for
   example, to disable piping, use the '--no-pipe' option.
-Note that some are
-  disabled by default - --bail and --first.

     --match        attempt to match input to an encoding before decoding (default: true)
-    --decode       attempt to decode input (default: true)
+    --decode       attempt to decode input; when false, only print detected encoding (default: true)
     --pipe         pass the result of each decoding as the input for the following match/decode (default: true)
+    --color        use colors (ANSI codes) when printing decoded JWT token; negate to get valid JSON (default: true)
-    --bail         exit on first decode failure, or first match failure if --no-decode (default: false)
+    --bail         exit on first decode failure; if --no-decode, exit on first match failure (default: false)
     --first        exit on first successful decode, or first successful match if --no-decode (default: false)

 Other